doriguzzi/flad-federated-learning-ddos/README.md

 ```

 The results of the process are saved in ```csv``` format in a folder called ```log```, which is automatically created within the code's main folder when the training process is executed for the first time.

+## Acknowledgements

+If you are using FLAD's code for a scientific research, please cite the related paper in your manuscript as follows:

+*R. Doriguzzi-Corin and D. Siracusa, "FLAD: Adaptive Federated Learning for DDoS Attack Detection," in arXiv, 2022.*

 ## License